replicate/cog/README.md

 curl -X POST https://modelserver-idzklgqdsa-uc.a.run.app/upload -F "file=@model-directory.zip"
 ```

-where `model-directory.zip` is a zip folder of a model directory in the exact same format as https://github.com/replicate/modelserver-example (this is a temporary constraint).
+where `model-directory.zip` is a zip folder of a model directory with `yid.yaml` in it.
+[There are some example repository.](https://github.com/replicate/example-models)

 This does the following:
 * Builds a Docker image and pushes it to Artifact store with Cloud Build